ttscoff/niftymenu/javascript/README.md

 # Screenshots

 `html2canvas` is built in, but the screenshot capability currently ***only works properly in Chrome***.
 In Chrome you can use `.shoot()` to take a screenshot and immediately download it with a name based on the menu items path.
+[See notes.](file:///Users/ttscoff/Desktop/Code/niftymenu/docs/jsapi/NiftyAPI.html#.shoot__anchor)

     NiftyAPI.find('view/next tab').lock().shoot();